User Administration in Linux

 (b) /etc/shadow: à This file maintains user-related password information

 Syn: <username> : <encrypted password> : <last passwd change> : <min>: <max> : <warn> : <inactive> : expires> : <not used>

 Complexity Requirements of password in linux:-

-A root user can change password of self and any user in the system, there are no rules for root to assign a password.
-Root can assign any length of password either long or short, it can be alphabet or numeric or both on the whole there is no limitation for root for assigning a password.
+A root user can change the password of self and any user in the system, there are no rules for root to assign a password.
+The root can assign any length of password either long or short, it can be an alphabet or numeric or both, on the whole, there is no limitation for root for assigning a password.

 A normal user can change only its password.
-Valid password for a normal user should add here to the following rules.
+A valid password for a normal user should add here to the following rules.

-It should be at least 7 characters but not more than 255 character
+- It should be at least 7 characters but not more than 255 characters

-The login name and the password can’t be same.
+- The login name and the password can’t be the same.

 To manage user accounts, you can use the following Linux commands

 Syn: Useradd [options] LOGIN